panunu/symfony-docs-ebook/README.md

 # Symfony2 documentation ePub

+Has the following crossed your mind?

->>> "I would like to read Symfony2 documentation on my e-reader"
+>>> "I would like to read Symfony2 documentation on my e-reader..."

-The following instructions _might_ help you to get started (for OS X, Mountain Lion).
+This repository contains a very crude ePub which you can download if you are lazy.
+But if you yearn for a better version, the following instructions _might_ help you to get started (tested on OS X, Mountain Lion).

 1. ```git clone git://github.com/symfony/symfony-docs.git```
 2. ```sudo easy_install -U sphinx``` (assuming you have the necessary Python stuff)